Azure Search - frequently asked questions (FAQ)

 No, this operation is not supported.
 Search is always scoped to a single index.

-Can I restrict search corpus access by user identity?
+Can I restrict search index access by user identity?

 You can implement security filters with